General · · 18 min read

 Define Your Wine Business Model

-Defining your beverage business model begins with understanding how to start a wine company and selecting the type of venture you wish to pursue.
+Defining your beverage business model begins with understanding and selecting the type of venture you wish to pursue.
 Choices include:

 1. Creating a vineyard